30 Gluten-Free Family Dinners That Don’t Taste Like a Compromise

 2) Taco Night

-This taco recipe’s great feature is that it has weeknight winner status, as they are easily adaptable to even gluten free using corn tortillas.
-All my family members enjoy this recipe as each family member can choose what they want.
+What’s great about this taco recipe is that it has weeknight winner status!
+It’s super customizable like at a taco bar, and it even can be made gluten free with corn tortillas.
+Everyone in my family likes this taco recipe because each family member gets to pick what they want.
 In a frying pan, brown 1 lb of ground beef (85/15) with diced onion, garlic, cumin, chili powder, oregano, and salt for about 8 minutes.
-To warm up the corn tortillas, hold them over the gas flame for 10 seconds on each side or place them in a dry frying pan and flip them after 30 seconds.
-Now, add the beef, shredded lettuce, diced tomatoes, cheese, and avocado to the taco.
-Put in salsa and a little lime.
-Some packets of taco seasoning are made with wheat, so be cautious whenever buying them.
-For swaps: ground turkey, shredded chicken, or shredded brisket can be used instead of beef.
-You may use gluten free hard taco shells (be sure that they are gluten free) or you may use lettuce cups instead of corn tortillas.
-Do not use flour tortillas as they tend to fall apart.
+To warm up the corn tortillas, hold them over the gas flame for 10 seconds on each side or place them in a dry frying pan, and then flip them after 30 seconds.
+Now, add the beef, and to the taco, put in shredded lettuce, diced tomatoes, cheese, and avocado.
+Add salsa and a little lime.
+Some taco seasoning packets have wheat in them, so be careful when buying them.
+For swaps, instead of beef, you can use ground turkey, shredded chicken, or shredded brisket.
+Gluten free hard taco shells can be used, and corn tortillas can be replaced with lettuce cups.
+Do not use flour tortillas, because they tend to fall apart.

 3) Coconut Curry Chickpeas

-What makes this worthy of an award: The deliciousness of Coconut curry chickpeas is comparable to that of dessert and can be prepared in 25 minutes (excluding time for dessert!).
-You and GF might already have the pantry ingredients at home.
+What makes this worthy of an award is how incredibly good Coconut curry chickpeas are, how they can be ready in 25 minutes (of course, this does not include time for dessert!).
+You and GF might already have the pantry staples at home.
 It tastes just like takeout!
 First, prepare some coconut oil, and then mix in a diced onion, a few minced garlic cloves, and some freshly grated ginger.
-Sauté until all ingredients are tender.
-Add your choice of curry paste (most shops have a GF version) and let it bloom for 1 minute.
-Next, add a can of full-fat coconut milk (using “lite” coconut milk will cause the sauce to not thicken), one can of drained chickpeas, one can of diced tomatoes, and a handful of spinach.
-Simmer for 15 to 18 minutes, or until the sauce thickens and turns deep orange.
-Serve on jasmine rice, and garnish with cilantro and a lime wedge.
-You may replace the chickpeas with cubed paneer, shrimp, or cooked chicken thighs.
-Use red curry paste if you’d like a version that’s sweeter and spicier.
+Sauté until all components are tender.
+Stir in your selected curry paste (most shops carry a GF option) and allow it to ‘bloom’ for one minute.
+Next, add one can of full-fat coconut milk (using “lite” coconut milk will cause the sauce to not thicken), one can of chickpeas (drained), one can of diced tomatoes, and a handful of spinach.
+Simmer for fifteen to eighteen minutes, or until the sauce thickens and deep orange.
+Prepare jasmine rice as a side to this dish and top with a sprig of cilantro and a wedge of lime as garnish.
+Instead of chickpeas, you can use cubed paneer, shrimp, or cooked chicken thighs.
+If you want a version that is sweeter and spicier, use red curry paste.

 4) Baked Salmon

-What makes this a weeknight meal is that Baked salmon is a weeknight meal favorite of mine because I can have it on the table in 25 minutes, and I have no gluten concerns.
-To prepare, I use olive oil, salt, pepper and garlic on the meat, and a bit of lemon juice on each fillet.
-I bake it for approximately 12 to 15 minutes at 400°F (for fillets that are about 1 inch thick), or until it begins to flake and gets to an internal temperature of 125 to 130°F (which is considered medium).
-I enjoy it with roasted vegetables, as well as rice or potatoes.
-Generally, salmon with its skin on is usually more forgiving because the skin helps to retain moisture while it cooks.
-For a similar bake time swap, steelhead trout or arctic char would also work.
-Use a gluten-free miso honey glaze if you would like an Asian option since most misos contain gluten.
-Refrain from using salmon that has been frozen and then thawed as it tends to become mealy.
+My favorite part about baked salmon is that it can be ready in under 30 minutes, and also, I have no gluten worries.
+For prep, I use olive oil, salt, pepper, garlic, and a touch of lemon juice on the meat.
+I bake it for 12 to 15 minutes at 400°F. (For fillets about 1 inch thick.)
+I take it out when it begins to flake and reaches 125 to 130°F for medium.
+Salmon is great with roasted vegetables and a side of rice or potatoes.
+The skin on salmon fillets makes it more forgiving because it helps retain moisture while cooking.
+For the same bake time, you can also use steelhead trout or arctic char.
+For an Asian option, use a gluten-free miso honey glaze as most misos have gluten.
+Avoid salmon that has been frozen and thawed as it tends to be mealy.

 5) Turkey Meatballs

-Turkey meatballs are a sure thing.
-Make a big batch on Sunday, and you’ll have dinner ready for another two nights.
-Mix 1 pound of ground turkey with half a cup of gluten-free breadcrumbs (or almond flour), one egg, some grated parmesan cheese, garlic, oregano, parsley, then season with salt and pepper.
-Roll into 1.5 inch balls and bake for 18 to 22 minutes at 400°F. What you’re after is a brown exterior and an interior temperature of 165°F. Prior to serving, allow to simmer for 10 minutes in marinara, then serve with GF pasta, polenta, or zucchini noodles.
-You can replace turkey with ground chicken, beef, or a turkey-pork blend instead.
-Use crushed pork rinds or almond flour for a grain-free option instead of gluten-free breadcrumbs.
-Avoid packaged gluten-free breadcrumbs because they contain sugar that gives the meatball mixture a sweet taste.
+Turkey meatballs are a certainty.
+They freeze well and are easy to make on a Sunday.
+For another two dinners, all you need to do is mix 1 pound of ground turkey with half a cup of gluten-free bread crumbs (or almond flour), 1 egg, some grated parmesan cheese, and season with garlic, oregano, parsley, salt, and pepper.
+Form into 1.5 inch balls and bake for 18 to 22 minutes on 400.
+The goal is to brown the exterior, and have the interior temperature reach 165.
+Before serving, allow them to simmer for 10 min in marinara sauce.
+These meatballs can also be served with zoodles, GF pasta, or polenta.
+Substitute turkey with ground chicken, beef or turkey-pork blend.
+For a grain free option, use crushed pork rinds or almond flour instead of gluten free bread crumbs.
+Do not use packaged gluten free bread crumbs as they contain sugar which gives the meatball mixture a sweet flavor.

 6) Crispy Chicken Dinner

-What makes this a weeknight winner?
-Remember how much we looked forward to gluten-free crispy chicken?
-The combination of rice and almond flour crisps just like the wheat version.
-To prepare this, first pound boneless chicken thighs to even them out, then dip them into a 50/50 mixture of almond and white rice flour.
-Garlic, paprika, salt, and pepper are to be added for seasoning the mixture.
-Next, sear each side for 3 to 4 minutes.
-Make sure you have a deep golden brown crust and your internal temperature reaches 165°F. Before cutting into the meat, allow it to rest for 3 minutes so that the juices remain intact.
-For a crust that’s even crispier, swap rice flour for cornstarch (It makes fries extra crispy).
-For additional tenderness, try soaking buttermilk for at least one hour.
-If you use almond flour alone, the mixture will brown too quickly, and it will be too sweet because almond flour contains no rice flour.
+What makes this dish a winner for a weeknight?
+Remember our nostalgia with crispy gluten-free chicken?
+The combination of rice flour with almond flour crisps just as good as the wheat version.
+To make this dish, first, pound some boneless chicken thighs for evenness and then dip them into a mixture of 50% almond and white rice flour.
+For the mixture, add garlic, paprika, salt, and pepper.
+Then sear each side for 3 to 4 minutes.
+Make sure you have that nice deep golden brown crust and that the internal temperature is 165°F. After searing, allow for 3 minutes of rest before cutting the meat to keep your juices.
+To get an even crispier crust, replace rice flour with cornstarch.
+It also makes fries extra crispy.
+For more tenderness, try soaking in buttermilk for at least an hour.
+If you use only almond flour, the mixture will brown too quickly and it will be too sweet as almond flour has no rice flour.

 7) Beef And Broccoli Stir-Fry

 Why does this earns a weeknight: Beef and Broccoli Stir-fry is the simplest weeknight win and the only gluten in the original recipe was the soy sauce.
 One swap fixes it.
-Thinly slice 1 lb flank steak across the grain.
-Marinate for 15 minutes in tamari (NOT soy sauce), along with some grated ginger, garlic, sesame oil and 1 tsp of cornstarch.
-Sear in a hot wok or pan for 2 minutes.
+Slice 1 lb of flank steak into thin slices against the grain.
+Mix the Tamari (not soy sauce) with some grated ginger, garlic, sesame oil and 1 tsp of cornstarch, and marinate for 15 minutes.
+Sear in a very hot wok or pan for two minutes.
 Remove from heat.
-The ingredients for the sauce are tamari, beef broth (verify if it’s gluten free), brown sugar, garlic, ginger, and a cornstarch slurry.
-Metti i fiori di broccoli e lascia sobbollire per 4 minuti fino a renderli croccanti e teneri.
+Tamari, beef broth (check for gluten), brown sugar, garlic, ginger, and cornstarch slurry are the sauce ingredients.
+Aggiungi i broccoletti e fai sobbollire per 4 minuti fino ad ottenere una consistenza croccante e tenera.
 Add beef back, toss to coat.
-For sliced chicken thighs, shrimp, or tofu (press first), replace with beef.
-Coconut aminos are a soy-free alternative that tends to be sweeter.
-Avoid bottled stir-fry sauces as they often have hidden wheat.
+For sliced chicken thighs, shrimp, or tofu (pressed first), substitute with beef.
+Coconut aminos are sweeter than traditional soy-based alternatives.
+Steer clear of bottled stir-fry sauces as they frequently contain concealed wheat.

 8) Loaded Baked Potatoes

-Family dinner?
+Family dinner idea?
 Loaded baked potatoes!
-I like meals with no prep and still satisfy people.
-Approved by kids and naturally gluten-free.
-The recipe is simple!
-Wash the russet potato and stab the skin a couple of times with a fork.
-After rubbing with salt and olive oil, place on the oven rack and bake for 60 to 75 minutes at 400°F. You should wait until the skin gets crispy, but the inside is still soft.
-Prepare for the toppings bar by opening it and fluffing the insides!
-You can add chili, cheese, sour cream, scallions, bacon, broccoli, BBQ pulled pork, or pretty much anything else in your fridge!
-Sweet potatoes can also be used, but they should be baked for only 45 minutes at 400°F. For something different, give Hasselback potatoes a shot, but skip the microwave!
-The insides will become chewy while the outer layers will not become crispy.
+I love meals that require no prep and still satisfy everyone.
+They are kid-approved, and gluten-free.
+Directions are super easy!
+Scrub the russet potato and stab the skin a couple times with a fork.
+Then coat it in salt and olive oil before putting it straight on the oven rack to bake at 400°F for 60 to 75 minutes.
+You want the skin to be crispy and the inside to be soft.
+Wait until the skin is soft to do this step, then for the toppings bar, open the potato and fluff the insides!
+You can even chili, cheese, sour cream, scallions, bacon, broccoli, BBQ pulled pork, or anything else you have in your fridge!
+If you want a dessert potato, sweet potatoes are great too, but bake at 400°F for ONLY 45 minutes.
+Hasselback potatoes are great too, but don’t use a microwave on them!
+The insides get nice and chewy while the outsides just don’t get crispy.

-I have observed that 18 out of 30 dinners are gluten-free and do not include any “free-from” items.
-The other 12 dinners require only one change each (tamari instead of soy sauce, gluten-free (GF) bread instead of wheat bread, GF pasta instead of wheat pasta).
-When focusing on gluten-free (GF) naturally gluten-free construction dinners it doesn’t have to be expensive to make gluten-free family dinners.
+I noted that 18 of the 30 dinners are gluten-free and contain no other “free-from” items.
+The remaining 12 dinners only need one modification each (e.g., tamari instead of soy sauce, gluten-free (GF) bread instead of wheat bread, GF pasta instead of wheat pasta).
+Regarding gluten-free (GF) construction dinners that are naturally gluten-free, it doesn’t have to be costly to create gluten-free family dinners.

-Naturally gluten-free starches include rice, potatoes, sweet potatoes, polenta, corn tortillas, beans, lentils, quinoa, and buckwheat (even though it has ‘wheat’ in its name).
+Naturally gluten-free starches include rice, potatoes, sweet potatoes, polenta, corn tortillas, beans, lentils, quinoa, and buckwheat (even with ‘wheat’ in its name).
 You can plan an entire dinner around one of these without needing to use any substitutes.

-Chicken, beef, pork, fish, shrimp, eggs, beans, lentils, and plain tofu are always gluten free proteins and are unbreaded.
-Breeding, sauces, or pre-seasoned mixes are the only existing risk.
+Chicken, beef, pork, fish, shrimp, eggs, beans, lentils, and plain tofu are protein options which are always free from gluten and without breading.
+The only potential risk is from breeding, sauces, or pre-seasoned mixes.

 • Dairy that is allowed.
 Plain milk, butter, cream, yogurt, most cheeses.
 Some flavored yogurts and pre-shredded cheeses contain wheat-based stabilizers; whole blocks of cheese that you shred are safe.